ihormalovanyi/LayoutBuilder/README.md

 > Xcode 12.5+ is required to build LayoutBuilder using Swift Package Manager.

-To integrate SnapKit into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:
+To integrate LayoutBuilder into your Xcode project using Swift Package Manager, add it to the dependencies value of your `Package.swift`:

 ```swift
 dependencies: [